vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/UnityEngine Object GetComponent.md

 1. Search the scene for all instances of the caller and check the assumption is true (`t:ExampleComponent` for example).
 1. If the component is on an inactive parent, provide the `includeInactive` argument as `true`.
 1. Assignment must occur before access.
 Often you would use [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) to get, and [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) to use.

+---

+If you're still having issues using these methods, it's often preferable to [serialize components via the inspector](../../../Variables/Other%20Members/Serializing%20Component%20References.md) instead.

 [^1]: A common example of this being wrong is `Text` when using subtypes of `TMP_Text`.